lrodrz/lrodrz.github.io/about.markdown

 <h2><u> Extracurricular: </u></h2>

-I have a diverse set of extracurricular hobbies and activities that I have been involved with over the years.
+I consider a wide variety of hobbies and activities to keep myself occupied and strive to become a well rounded individual with a diverse skill set.
+With that being said, my hobbies include, woodworking, digital and film photography, jiujitsu, Judo, hiking, running, weight lifting, swimming, electronic prototyping, 3d printing, coding for fun, Gardening, and video games.

 <h2><u> Why Chronos? </u></h2>